Iron overload (mate rino), also known as haemochromatosis or high iron levels occurs when too much iron builds up in your body.

 - Iron is a mineral found in some foods, such as red meat.
 Iron from your diet builds up in some people’s bodies, causing iron overload (haemochromatosis).

-Iron overload affects approximately 1 in 200 New Zealanders and is more common in New Zealanders of Celtic, Anglo and Northern European descent.
+- This affects about 1 in 200 New Zealanders and is more common in people of Celtic, Anglo and Northern European descent.

-Primary haemochromatosis is the most common form and is a genetic disorder passed down through families resulting in problems controlling iron absorption from your intestine and iron levels in the blood and body tissues.
-The abnormal gene is very common with one in 12 of us being a carrier.
+Primary haemochromatosis is the most common form.
+It is a genetic disorder passed down through families.
+It results in problems controlling iron absorption from your intestine and iron levels in your blood and body tissues.
+The abnormal gene is very common, with one in 12 people being a carrier.

-While haemochromatosis can occur in all age groups, it tends to be detected in men between the ages of 30–50 years and doesn't tend to produce symptoms in women till over 60 years of age.
+While haemochromatosis can occur in people of all age groups, it tends to be detected in men between the ages of 30–50 years and doesn't tend to produce symptoms in women until over 60 years of age.
 The symptoms can include: